This cauliflower gnocchi recipe is made with 3 ingredients and is naturally gluten free. Skip Trader Joe's and make this simple recipe at home!

 Searing the gnocchi is critical to making sure it isn't mushy. it creates a crispy crust that adds texture to the pasta while it steams.

-Can you freeze this recipe?
-Yes you can!
-Once you've rolled and cut the gnocchi, place it on a sheet pan in an even layer and put it in the freezer to freeze solid and transfer to a bag or air tight container.
-Cook directly from frozen.
-You may need to steam them longer to cook them all the way through.
+Once you've rolled and cut the gnocchi (before boiling), place it on a sheet pan in an even layer and put it in the freezer to freeze solid and transfer to a bag or air tight container.
+Boil directly from frozen.
+You may need to boil them longer to cook them all the way through.

 More recipe you will love: